Particl-Community/academy/intro/intro_general_essentials.rst

 **Wallet Unlocking**

-To receive orders or to complete order steps, the Particl Desktop client needs to be unlocked.
+To receive orders or to complete order steps, the :term:`Particl Desktop` client needs to be unlocked.
 You will not receive any orders or get notifications on the progress of active orders if you keep your wallet locked.
 Mind the vault icon in the top-right status icons bar.

 **Have Some Funds Different Privacy States**